nestybox/sysbox/docs/procfs-emulation.md

 sys container would be able to obtain information about the host via `/proc` that would normally be hidden inside the sys container.

-2) Ensure that unmounts of procfs inside the sys container work
+2) Ensure that unmounts of the entire procfs inside the sys container work

 A root user inside the sys container is allowed to unmount procfs (just as a root user in a real host would be).
 In practice this is